sl34567/vsctuto/README.md

 Visual Studio Code Settings

-* Stage, Commit and Push the .vscode/settings.json and .vscode/extensions.json files.
-Please use GitHub "Fn + ." to access web vscode.
+* Please use GitHub "Fn + ." to access web vscode.
+Stage, Commit and Push the .vscode/settings.json and .vscode/extensions.json files.
+Please refer to [python_codespace](https://www.github.com/polkas/python_codespace) or [r_codespace](https://www.github.com/polkas/r_codespace) repositories with .vscode and .devcontainer directories.
 * Close and Open the web vscode session and inspect what changed.
 * Create a LICENSE file.
 * Change a font size setting and add it to the settings.json file.